nishimura5/timeline_kun/tests/README.md

 - `valid__header_only.csv`: minimal valid CSV (header only)
 - `valid__with_end_column.csv`: valid CSV with `end` column
 - `valid__time_format__mmss.csv`: supported time format variant (MM:SS)

-The fixtures cover cases such as:

-- Invalid or missing headers (missing required columns)
-- Invalid `fixed` codes (only `start` or `duration` are accepted)
-- Missing values in required fields
-- Temporal inconsistencies (e.g., start times that go backwards, or overlaps)
-- Last-row edge cases where an end time cannot be inferred
-- Text encoding detection:
-	- Accepts UTF-8 and Shift-JIS
-	- Rejects unsupported encodings